-We partner with the Nova Scotia Department of Labour and Advanced Education, the Department of Community Services, Nova Scotia Office of Immigration and Career Connections Nova Scotia Works to provide participants with opportunities to develop the nine literacy and essential skills needed for work, learning and life.
-These skills are: Reading, Document Use, Numeracy, Writing, Oral Communication, Computer Use, Working with Others, Thinking Skills and Continuous Learning.
+We partner with the Nova Scotia Department of Labour and Advanced Education, the Department of Community Services, Nova Scotia Office of Immigration and Nova Scotia Works: Career Connections to provide participants with opportunities to develop the nine Essential Skills needed for work, learning and life: reading, document use, numeracy, writing, oral communication, computer use, working with others, thinking skills and continuous learning.
 The Government of Canada’s Office of Literacy and Essential Skills maintains that proficiency in these skills provides the foundation for learning all other skills.
-They are the skills that enable us to succeed in our jobs and adapt to workplace change; they also enable us to evolve in our personal lives and contribute to our communities.
+They are the skills that enable us to succeed in our jobs and adapt to workplace change.
+They also enable us to grow in our personal lives and contribute to our communities.

 - EMBARK is an employability program offered in partnership with the Department of Community Services for participants with self-identified mental health barriers

 - Learners gain experience in employability skills training, work and life skill enhancement workshops, coping skills for the workplace, and technology training